 2 pink barbie spritz drinks in coupe's, view from above.

 • Pink gin.
-Not only does this add a lovely subtle pink colour, but it also tends to be infused with either rhubarb or berries, working perfectly with the rest of the ingredients.
+Not only does this add a lovely, subtle pink color, but it also tends to be infused with either rhubarb, grapefruit, or berries, working perfectly with the rest of the ingredients.
+My favorite is undoubtedly Malfy Rosa Sicilia Pink Grapefruit gin.

 • Rosé prosecco.
-Any will do – it doesn’t need to be anything fancy.
+Any prosecco will do – it doesn’t need to be anything fancy.
 Use rosé cava as a substitute, or rosé champagne.
+You can also use regular prosecco if you like.

 • Pink lemonade.
 I always use zero-sugar lemonade, but you can use regular if you like.
 If you can’t find pink lemonade, just use regular lemonade or soda water.